Welcome to today's edition of the Rush 24-7 podcast.

 And there are people had driven in there from way out of state.

-But I had to get out of there in 10 minutes because they had that second band to go on, and they had to get the fireworks on the fireworks were scheduled, you know, when it got dark, so there was a schedule here that had to be adhered to, and I was a late ad, and I sort of added myself when we decided to send the truckload in.
+But I had to get out of there in 10 minutes because they had that second band to go on and they had to get the fireworks.

-So I only did 10 minutes, and I always felt like I shortchanged people when I only did 10 minutes.
+And I always felt like I shortchanged people when I only did 10 minutes.

-And the people were in a festive good mood.
+And the people were in a festive, good mood.

-They were as everybody that I ran into, and I had a chance to run into a lot of people, nice as they could be.
+They were everybody that I ran into, and I had a chance to run into a lot of people, nice as they could be.

-They were in uh uh fine, fine form.
+They were in fine, fine form.

 They were proud to be there yesterday, proud to be Americans, proud to be from Joplin, Missouri.

-That they were happy that uh Spotlight was on Joplin for a day because it's been forgotten since the tornado came and went, but they're still devastated there.
+They were happy that Spotlight was on Joplin for a day because it's been forgotten since the tornado came and went.

-Uh it's gonna be a huge process.
+It's going to be a huge process.

-There were even a couple, I want to tell you this.
+I want to tell you this.

-And I'm not I'm not gonna have anybody up there from a political party, I don't care what party it is, identifying me with it or using me being there to introduce me just keep it pure 100% about Joplin, which is what it ended up being.
+I don't care what party it is, identifying me with it or using me being there to introduce me.

 I barely get warmed up in 10 minutes.